1. Software Toolchain Setup

 3 Default size of internal data memory: 8kB

-1. If you want to or if your FPGA does not provide sufficient resources you can modify the memory sizes (MEM_INT_IMEM_SIZE and MEM_INT_DMEM_SIZE).
+1. If your FPGA does not provide sufficient resources you can modify the memory sizes (IMEM_SIZE and DMEM_SIZE).

 1. Assign the signals of the test setup top entity to the according pins of your FPGA board.
 All the signals can be found in the entity declaration of the corresponding test setup, e.g.: